RetrO-M/Hawker/README.md

 To obtain the Hawker+ tool, please follow these steps:

 1. **Contact Me**: Reach out to me via Discord for further information and access to the tool.
-My Discord username is: `0.d4y`.
+Discord server is: `https://discord.gg/KRjzDPzDbx`.
 2. **Make a Donation**: To support the development of this tool, a donation of **1 XMR (Monero)** is required.
 Please send the donation to the following Monero address: `455RrwkuryVRioADddHWfGXrWHSLk4n1DHX36E4tKkBHScps4CeFwMWVemyqgWkL5eYf5L2zRVkgQB4Y9dwaechDKqQzC7p`
 3. **Confirmation**: After completing the donation, send me the following:
    - The **transaction ID (txid)** of your Monero transaction.